 The Ethiopian ancestors of today's Oromo tribe, were the first to have recognized the energizing effect of the native coffee plant.
 Studies of genetic diversity have been performed on Coffea arabica varieties, found to be of low diversity but which retained some residual heterozygosity from ancestral materials, and closely related diploid species Coffea canephora and C. liberica; however, no direct evidence has ever been found indicating where in Africa coffee grew or who among the natives might have used it as a stimulant, or known about it there earlier than the seventeenth century.

 The habits of coffee drinkers in America developed quite differently from those in Europe and Britain, and the tastes and coffee drinking establishments often differed.
-For Americans travelling abroad in the late 19th and early 20th centuries, European coffee simply did riot measure up to their home-brewed coffee.
+For Americans traveling abroad in the late 19th and early 20th centuries, European coffee simply did riot measure up to their home-brewed coffee.

 In A Tramp Abroad, Mark Twain declares: "You can get what the European hotel keeper thinks is coffee, hut it resembles the real thing as hypocrisy resembles holiness.
 It is a feeble, characterless, uninspiring sort of stuff, and almost as undrinkable as if it had been made in an American hotel".
-Conversely, Europeans travelling in America bemoaned the lack of congenial coffee houses in which to while away the hours.
+Conversely, Europeans traveling in America bemoaned the lack of congenial coffee houses in which to while away the hours.

 By the early 20th century, coffee imports to the United States had tripled, and annual consumption was up to 11 pounds per head.
 Consumption peaked after World War II in 1946 at 20 pounds a head.